WebAssembly/spec/spectec/test-prose/TEST.md

     - the function func is valid with the defined type dt.
   - |rt*| is |elem*|.
   - For all elem in elem* and rt in rt*:
-    - the table segment elem is valid with the element type rt.
+    - the element segment elem is valid with the element type rt.
   - |ok*| is |data*|.
   - For all data in data* and ok in ok*:
-    - the memory segment data is valid with the data type ok.
+    - the data segment data is valid with the data type ok.
   - If start is defined, then:
     - the start function start is valid.
   - |nm*| is |export*|.